Research

 Volatiles & Ocean Worlds

-Ice-rich, organic-rich, and with a surprising amount of recent geologic activity, Ceres has shown some asteroids are geologically active worlds and may even support subsurface water brines today.
-Upcoming and proposed missions to Europa, Enceladus, and icy bodies provide exciting opportunities to understand these worlds.
+The Moon has water.
+Upcoming and proposed missions to the Moon as well as Europa, Enceladus, and icy bodies provide exciting opportunities to understand these worlds.

 More >>